Be Informed With the Lyme Disease Rash Timeline: What You Need to Know

 The Bottom Line

-Knowing what the Erythema migrans rash looks like and when it might show up is a great start.
-But don’t be fooled if the rash goes away – that doesn’t mean the Lyme disease is gone too.
+Knowing what the Erythema migrans rash looks like and when it might appear is a great start.
+But don’t be fooled if the rash disappears—that doesn’t mean the Lyme disease is gone, either.
 Talk to a Lyme-literate doctor for guidance and stay on top of your health, especially in the month after a tick bite.

-And don’t forget, ticks can carry all sorts of nasty bugs besides Lyme leading to co-infections.
-So testing ticks for different diseases is super important.
-Prevention is also key – from dressing right and using bug spray to keeping your yard in check and using pesticides carefully, every little bit helps.
+Don’t forget that ticks can carry all sorts of nasty bugs besides Lyme, leading to co-infections.
+So, testing ticks for different diseases is super important.
+Prevention is also crucial—from dressing right and using bug spray to keeping your yard in check and using pesticides carefully, every little bit helps.

-If you do get bit, remove the tick properly and start some herbal treatments ASAP.
-Stay alert and stay safe out there!
+Remove the tick properly and start herbal treatments ASAP if you get bit.
+Stay alert and stay safe!

 At our medical clinic, most of the people that we find positive for Lyme Disease through testing do not remember a tick bit or ever having the classic Lyme Disease Rash.